List of summaries, consolidations and regulations

 The Fatal Accidents Act establishes rules for claiming damages where a person is killed by the wrongful act, neglect or default of another.
-A spouse, parent, or child of the deceased must apply for damages to the Court of Queen's Bench within two years of the death.
+A spouse, parent, or child of the deceased may apply for damages to the Court of Queen's Bench within two years of the death.

 A parent includes:

 The Court may award damages for the loss resulting from the death and expenses incurred, including: